-The visual representation of ‘Black Europeans’ of African ancestry from the medieval to modern eras remains a major interest, so I have been delighted by the long-term loans to the Gallery of the portraits of Ayuba Sulieman Diallo and Ira Aldridge.
-In 2015 I was a panellist at Black Portraitures II, a major conference organised by New York University in Florence, Italy.
+The visual representation of ‘Black Europeans’ of African ancestry from the medieval to modern eras remains a major interest, so I have been delighted by the long-term loans to the Gallery of the portraits of Ayuba Suleiman Diallo and Ira Aldridge.
+In 2015 and 2017 I was a panellist at Black Portraitures II, and III, organised by New York University in Florence, Italy and Johannesburg South Africa.
 In 2015 I co-curated the first solo exhibition of works by Marie Spartali Stillman, seen at Delaware Art Museum, Wilmington DE, together with a full catalogue.
-Recently I also presented papers at the Ruskin the Educator conference at Anglia Ruskin University Cambridge (on Sesame & Lilies) and on at the Julia Margaret Cameron bi-centenary conference at the University of Portsmouth.
+In 2015 I presented papers at the ‘Ruskin the Educator’ conference at Anglia Ruskin University, Cambridge (on Sesame & Lilies) and at the Julia Margaret Cameron bi-centenary conference at the University of Portsmouth.
 Recent publications include an essay on John Ruskin’s Sesame & Lilies, and an unpublished early drawing by Simeon Solomon.